vincefn/pyvkfft/README.rst

-  with the selected backend (pyvkfft.cuda for pycuda/cupy or pyvkfft.opencl for pyopencl) or by using the simple interface with the `fftn`, `ifftn`, `rfftn` and `irfftn` functions which automatically detect the type of GPU array and cache the corresponding VkFFTApp.
+  with the selected backend (pyvkfft.cuda for pycuda/cupy or pyvkfft.opencl for pyopencl) or by using the simple interface with the `fftn`, `ifftn`, `rfftn` and `irfftn` functions which automatically detect the type of GPU array and cache the corresponding VkFFTApp (see the example notebook pyvkfft-simple.ipynb).

 Performance
 -----------
 See the benchmark notebook, which allows to plot OpenCL and CUDA backend throughput, as well as compare with cuFFT (using scikit-cuda) and clFFT (using gpyfft).

-Example result for 2D FFT with array dimensions of 16xNxN using a Titan V:
+Example result for batched 2D FFT with array dimensions of batch x N x N using a Titan V:

 .. image:: https://raw.githubusercontent.com/vincefn/pyvkfft/master/doc/benchmark-2DFFT-TITAN_V-Linux.png

+Notes regarding this plot:

-Note that in this plot the computed throughput is theoretical, as if each transform axis for the couple (FFT, iFFT) required exactly one read and one write.
+* the computed throughput is *theoretical*, as if each transform axis for the couple (FFT, iFFT) required exactly one read and one write.
 This is obviously not true, and explains the drop after N=1024 for cuFFT and (in a smaller extent) vkFFT.
+* the batch size is adapted for each N so the transform takes long enough, in practice the transformed array is at around 600MB.
+Transforms on small arrays with small batch sizes could produce smaller performances, or better ones when fully cached.
+* a number of blue + (CuFFT) are actually performed as radix-N transforms with 7<N<127 (e.g. 11) -hence the performane similar to the blue dots- but the actual supported radix transforms is undocumented so they are not correctly labeled.

 The general results are:

-* vkFFT throughput is similar to cuFFT up to N=150, then slightly lower up to N=1024.
-For N>1024 vkFFT is much more efficient than cuFFT due to the smaller number of read and write per FFT axis (apart from isolated power-of-2 or power-of-3 sizes)
+* vkFFT throughput is similar to cuFFT up to N=1024.
+For N>1024 vkFFT is much more efficient than cuFFT due to the smaller number of read and write per FFT axis (apart from isolated radix-2 3 sizes)
 * the OpenCL and CUDA backends of vkFFT perform similarly, as expected.
 [Note that this should be true *as long as the card is only used for computing*.
 If it is also used for display, then performance may be different, e.g. for nvidia cards opencl performance is more affected